 How You Can Respond

-Today’s FM is the Ambassador of the Workspace.
+Today’s facility manager is the Ambassador of the Workspace.
 They are the group that ensures the work environment suits the needs of the workforce.
 Attracting talent and maintaining your skilled workforce, is one of the single biggest challenges for today’s competitive organization.
 Talent is not attracted to a workspace that is maintained with 3 part forms and generic email inboxes.
-The lack of technology impacts the FM in two critical ways.
-The FM cannot keep up with accurate data to maintain a flexible, cost effective work environment.
+The lack of technology impacts the facility manager in two critical ways.
+The facility manager cannot keep up with accurate data to maintain a flexible, cost effective work environment.
 It they can’t measure what they have, how it is used and what the worker wants they will be unable to adapt to the demands of the workforce.
-In addition, without technology the employee is limited in their ability to engage the FM.
+In addition, without technology the employee is limited in their ability to engage the facility manager.
 Today’s workforce is used to accessing resources via their phone and they want an immediate response and feedback.

 #2 "None of our competitors use FM”